 A summer garden isn’t complete for me unless I’m growing some kind of squash.
 Whether it’s zucchini, butternut, or spaghetti squash, there’s always a squash plant growing.
 Squash, like all vegetables, have specific needs, and if those needs aren’t met, they can fall ill and die.
-Squash need the right nutrients, sunlight, and water in order to grow.
+Squash needs the right nutrients, sunlight, and water in order to grow.
 If there’s a problem, your squash leaves will likely be the first indicator.

 Why are my squash leaves turning yellow?